Borjis131/docker-open5gs/README.md

 This repository contains the Dockerfiles and docker compose files used to deploy a configurable 5G Core.

+The repository uses the same release version tags as Open5GS, so to use an specific Open5GS version just select the appropiate tag.

+The Docker images are available in DockerHub: `borieher/<nf_name>:<open5gs_version>`

 ## Use it

 All the images depend on the base image.
 So first, update the `.env` file with the desired values to use: